csernazs/misc/docs/python_programming_guide.md

     ...
 ```

-The larger app should define all the exceptions in a well defined python submodule
+The larger app should define all the exceptions in a well defined python
-in it (`exc.py`, `error.py`, `exceptions.py`, whatever).
+submodule in it (`exc.py`, `error.py`, `exceptions.py`, etc).

 Also, decide if you want to re-use exceptions.
 I mostly re-use: